Associació d'Escriptors en Llengua Catalana: Activities

 In this context, one of the most popular initiatives has been the Meetings of Writers which, like the AELC, has joined together authors from all corners of the Catalan linguistic realm; specifically from the three autonomous regions within the Spanish state: the Valencian country, the Balearic Islands, and Catalonia.
-It is important to note that the AELC is the only cultural association whose scope includes the entire linguistic territory.
+The AELC is the only cultural association whose scope includes the entire linguistic territory.
 This fact is a reflection of a complex political situation derived from the fact that each autonomous community has its own government with its own distinct politics and manner of acting.